 If a person filed a Chapter 7 discharge or completed a Chapter 13 bankruptcy repayment plan in the previous eight years, that individual is ineligible to file a for a Chapter 7 Bankruptcy.
 Under bankruptcy laws, debtors whose incomes are higher than the median income for a family of their size in the state where domiciled may not be permitted to file for Chapter 7.
 If a person’s disposable income, less certain permitted expenses, would allow him/her to repay a portion of their unsecured debt over a five-year repayment period, the filing will not be permitted.

 We at Luftman, Heck and Associates understand the emotional and financial strains of financial debt and the impact it can have on other areas of your life.
 We will be with you at every step of your bankruptcy and help ensure that you receive the fairness you deserve throughout your bankruptcy filing.
 The attorneys at our law firms in Columbus and Cincinnati Ohio have great experience guiding clients through bankruptcy filings and will always strive for the best possible outcome on your behalf.

-If it is determined that Chapter 7 bankruptcy is the best option for you, the attorney’s at Luftman, Heck & Associates can help you prepare and file the required Chapter 7 forms.
+The attorneys at Luftman, Heck & Associates can determine if Chapter 7 bankruptcy is the best option for you, as well as help you prepare and file the required Chapter 7 forms.
 Although the process may appear intimidating, our staff will walk you through the process and prepare the required lists detailing: